Hire A Wildcat

 Mall Tabling provides you the opportunity to spend time on campus and meet students in an informal setting.
 Employers set up a table outside on our high-traffic UA "mall" area in front of the Student Union Memorial Center.

 These activities can be scheduled with the help of our office.
-To inquire about scheduling your visit, please submit your request in the events tab on Wildcat JobLink.
+To inquire about scheduling your visit, please submit your request in Handshake.
+On the left-hand menu select 'Events', then click "Request Event" in the upper right hand corner.
 Our staff will contact you to review your request and logistical arrangements.
 Pricing, policies and availability will vary.
 Some fees will not be associated with Career Services.

 Internship RecruitingClick or enter to reveal information below